linrongbin16/lin.nvim.dev/index.md

 No effort is spent on maintaining backward compatibility.

 - [Latest neovim stable version](https://github.com/neovim/neovim/wiki/Installing-Neovim) is always recommended.
-- OS versions in last 2 years(latest ubuntu-lts, windows 10, etc).
+- OS in last 2 years(latest Ubuntu-LTS) are supported.

 ---